Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Pacing:

-The Inca Trail trek is designed with a gradual ascent, allowing for acclimatization.
+The Inca Trail trek features gradual ascents, allowing for acclimatization.
 Trekking at a steady and manageable pace is crucial for enjoyment and acclimatization.

 Group Support: